 The ST segment elevations in ischemia are dynamic.
-A patient may initially present with ST segment elevations which do not fulfill the guideline criteria, only to develop magnificent ST segment elevations a few minutes later.
+A patient may initially present with ST segment elevations which do not fulfill the ECG criteria, only to develop magnificent ST segment elevations a few minutes later.
 Indeed, a dynamic (varying) ST segment is suggestive of myocardial ischemia.
 It is wise to connect the patient to continuous ECG (ST) monitoring in order to detect such dynamics.

 ST segment elevations with concave ST segment

 Concave ST segment elevations pose a diagnostic challenge (Figure 1 B).
 Such ST segment elevations are extremely common in all populations.
 They occur in young, old, healthy and diseased individuals.
 For example, roughly 90% of males aged <30 years display concave ST segment elevations in leads V2–V3.
 This explains why guidelines require higher ST segment elevations in these leads (see criteria above).
 However, one must be careful.
 There are plenty of cases of transmural ischemia presenting with concave ST elevations.
 Moreover, the ST segment may have a concave appearance if the T-wave is prominent (such as in hyperkalemia, early repolarization or even early phases of ischemia).
 To conclude, concave ST segment elevation is atypical of ischemia, but they do not rule out ischemia.